seed-labs/seed-emulator/examples/blockchain/D20_faucet/README.md

 ### (1) Fund accounts during the build time

-During the emulator build time, if we already know the account address, we fund the account directly at the build time.
+During the emulator build time, if we already know the account address, we can ask the faucet to fund it, so when the emulator starts, the faucet server will carry out the fund transfer.

 ```python
 faucet.fund('0x72943017a1fa5f255fc0f06625aec22319fcd5b3', 2)